-That was me in July 2013.
+That video was me doing one-armed handstands in July 2013.
 It’s hard to believe that it was 4 years ago already!
 I posted that here for my own inspiration, to remind myself of the days when I was running every day, and could do 3 sets of 30 box jumps onto a 36″ box.
 We can always return to the places we have been, and we can go farther…true about any journey, including one of fitness.

 Unfortunately, in the years and months that have elapsed since 2013, my journey has taken me in the opposite direction.
 Andrew and I are self-admitted foodies and it is not hard for us to persuade one another down a path of ice cream, tacos and New York style pizza. 😦 I am less concerned about weight or size than I am about energy and feeling like I have enough energy, strength and heart to do whatever I want to do.
 I am lucky to have a husband who makes me feel beautiful regardless of the thousand internalized social inferences our society imposes on women.

 Two weeks ago, we began again and as part of this new journey, I have decided to blog about this every day for 60 days, my own, private diary, except on the internet.
 I am already down by 5 lbs, and I am working out 5 or so days per week.

 I began today with running.
 Below is my Polar report from my run: